 Pupils who live nearest the preferred school measured by the shortest walking route.
 This will be based on the parents’ address.
 Where the last place to be allocated would mean that a multiple birth sibling group i.e. twins, triplets or other multiple birth sibling groups, would be split, the sibling group will be given priority over other children.

 Our Summer term Induction Programme involves the Reception Teacher's pre-school liaison with local nurseries, together with a series of morning/afternoon visits by the children to our school.
 These visits help children to familiarise themselves with our school and help them to settle in that little bit more quickly in September.
+Some children, including those with Special Educational Needs or Disabilities may require additional transition arrangements.
+The Reception Teacher will liaise closely with parents/carers, nurseries and other professionals in order to ensure the needs of each child are met.

 Particular information for parents of those starting school is circulated in our New Starters' brochure.

 At the end of their primary school career children transfer to a local secondary school.
 A large majority of our children transfer to Sedgefield Community College.
-Mrs Bridges, our Transition Worker, spends a lot of time getting to know the children and helping them to prepare for the different expectations of KS3.
+Our Transition Worker, spends a lot of time getting to know the children and helping them to prepare for the different expectations of KS3.
 Throughout their time in school the children regularly visit Sedgefield Community College for sporting events.
 Each Year 6 pupil has a two day visit to the school to work with the teachers and to meet new friends; this gives them the opportunity to become accustomed to the different scale of the school and to their new surroundings.
 They all seem to settle in very well and hardly miss us at all!